-genome of the population.
-The measures are showed initially (in grey) and after evolution over 5000 time step (in black) for 30 replications for each mating system (random mating, random encounter and preference, competitive encounter without preference, competitive encounter and preference).
-Greyed areas indicate density probability for the distribution of points in the variation range.
-27
+Figure 10: Index correlation of allelic values for the traits taken two by two.
+The measures are showed initially (in grey) and after evolution over 5000 time step (in color) for 30 replications for each mating system (random mating, random encounter and preference, competitive encounter without preference, competitive encounter and preference).
+The boxplots report the mean and 95% interquartile range interval.